sciris/sciris/README.md

 ## What is Sciris?

 Glad you asked!
 Sciris is a flexible open source framework for building scientific web applications using Python and JavaScript.
 It comes in two parts: `sciris` is a collection of tools that should make scientific Python coding a more pleasant experience, while `scirisweb` is a collection of tools that allow you to easily build Python webapps.
-Sciris is built on Numpy and Matplotlib, while Sciris Web is built on Vue.js, Flask, Twisted, Redis, and `mpld3`.
+Sciris is built on Numpy and Matplotlib, while ScirisWeb is built on Vue.js, Flask, Twisted, Redis, and `mpld3`.

 Some highlights of `sciris`:
-* `odict` -- like an OrderedDict, but allows reference by position like a list, as well as many powerful methods (such as casting to array, sorting and enumeration functions, etc.)
+* `odict` and `objdict` -- like an OrderedDict, but allows reference by position like a list, as well as many powerful methods (such as casting to array, sorting and enumeration functions, etc.).
+For example, instead of `my_plain_dict[list(my_plain_dict.keys())[0]]['value']`, you can use `my_obj_dict[0].value`.
 * `promotetoarray` -- standardizes any kind of numeric input to a Numpy array, so e.g. `1`, `[1]`, `(1,)` etc. are all converted to `array([1])`
 * `checktype` -- quickly determine the type of the input, e.g. `checktype([1,2,3], 'arraylike', subtype='number') # returns True`
 * `findnearest` -- find the element of an array closest to the input value